-5. Enjoy a refreshing time at a swimming pool
+9. Enjoy a refreshing time at a swimming pool

 It is impossible to deny that Rome is quite hot in July, but this is not necessarily a bad thing.
 In fact, thanks to the high temperatures, it is possible to plan to spend some fun time in a pool.
 Summer turns out to be the perfect time to swim and cool off in a hotel or community pool.

 By July, several of the hotel pools are open to the general public.
 So, even if you haven't made a reservation at a hotel with a pool, you'll be able to enjoy them.
 Believe me, when you start to feel the heat, the idea of cooling off with a swim will seem excellent and even very necessary.

 The entrance fee to spend the day there will depend on the specific place you choose.
 The day you go, the location, the facilities and the services offered will influence whether it will be more expensive or cheaper.
 Some of the options available are: